 Moving on to skincare, here’s a cleanser I’ve talked about very recently in a post about keeping skin hydrated over the winter.
 The Clarins Cleansing Milk with Alpine Herbs and Moringa ($33) is an effective cleanser that’s perfect for dry skin and, for me, worth a splurge (particularly during the Sephora VIB sale).

 I’ve tried a lot of treatments from The Ordinary, the affordable range created by parent brand Deciem, this year and a few favorites of mine that I wanted to highlight were the Ascorbyl Tetraisopalmitate Solution 20% in Vitamin F, a vitamin C treatment in an oil ($17.80); “Buffet”, an antiaging peptide serum ($14.80); and Granactive Retinoid 2% in Squalane, a gentle retinoid in a hydrating base ($9.60).
-I’ve made a number of orders from Deciem this year, but The Ordinary also recently became available at Sephora (online only) and all three of these products are among the abbreviated selection carried there.
+I’ve made a number of orders from Deciem this year, but The Ordinary also recently became available at Sephora (online only) and all three of these products are among the abbreviated selection carried there [correction: the retinoid that Sephora carries is the emulsion rather than the squalane solution].
 So, I will probably continue to order from Deciem from time to time to get a broader range of products, but I can fill in the gaps at Sephora, which is really convenient.
 Cruelty-free.

 Another treatment I was loyal to is the Kiehl’s Blue Herbal Spot Treatment with Salicylic Acid ($18), which is just a simple gel that helps gently exfoliate breakouts, which I tend to experience hormonally.
 I don’t go through the tube super quickly, so I think I only needed to buy this twice this year in order to keep it on hand.